 If you are about to plan a trip to Belgium, you are lucky my friend!
 You have just found the best Belgium itinerary there is!
 I’ve obviously had my humble pie this morning, so let’s get on with it.

-Day 6: Antwerp (sleep in Antwerp)
+Day 6: Botanic Sanctuary in Antwerp

 See the route of today’s itinerary on Google Maps